 Safety is the key to effective operations

 Check that everyone has left the area.
 No one must stand behind or in front of your vehicle.
-There should be no one standing near the winch cable.
+There should be no one standing near the cable.
 Always double-check before beginning to pull with the winch.
 Put yourself in the driver’s seat of your vehicle.
 Take the remote control for the winch from the front seat and hold it in your hand.
 Stay in your car the entire time you’re using the winch.

 - Don’t try to get your car out as quickly as possible.
 It would help if you worked slowly and steadily.
 To begin pulling your vehicle out, press the button on the remote control.
 You should be able to feel your vehicle moving forwards as it releases from whatever it is stuck in.
 Using the remote control, slowly winch the vehicle.
 Release the button and then resume winching; this will keep you from going too fast.
 While using the winch to pull your vehicle out, gently press the gas pedal to help move your car forwards.

 - When your vehicle is on solid ground, stop winching.
 You’ll know you’re on a solid foundation when your truck is flat, and you can drive it forwards without using the winch.
-Gently press the gas pedal while keeping your finger off the winch remote control button to see if you can move forwards.
-Take the winch cable off the D-shackle.
+Press the gas pedal while keeping your finger off the remote control button to see if you can move forward.
+Take the cable off the D-shackle.
 For the time being, leave the D-shackle attached to the tree trunk protector.
-You’ll return after you’ve taken care of the winch cable, especially if it’s the Best 4×4 Winch in Australia.
+You’ll return after you’ve taken care of the cable, especially if it’s the Best 4×4 Winch in Australia.